DaniFdezAlvarez/shexer/README.md

 This repository contains a software prototype to perform induction of Shapes in an RDF Graph.

+## Installation

+Shexer has some external dependencies listed in the files requirements.txt.
+You can install them all using pip:

+    $ pip install -r requirements.txt

+In case you are not planning to use the web service feature of this repo, you do not need to install the dependencies related to Flask.

+Shexer itself can be installed using pip as well:

+    $ pip install rdflib

 ## Features
 The user must provide a list of classes (URIs).
 The prototype will track all their instances, explore the triples in which they appear, and build with that information a profile of the each class.
 The profile will be serialized into a Shape associated to the class.
 The results are serialized using Shape Expressions (ShEx).